manimal1/Grewt-base/README.md

 ### Server

 This app uses the [link-module-alias](https://www.npmjs.com/package/link-module-alias) package to create simple aliases for module resolution on the server, to avoid using long relative path imports.
 There is a preinstall and postinstall script associated with this package that runs on install to create the symlinks.
-In order to create your own aliases, just place them in the `package.json` file inside the `_moduleAliases` object.
+In order to create your own aliases, just place them in the `package.json` file inside the `_moduleAliases` object, and update the `compilerOptions.paths` properties in the root `tsconfig.json` file.

 You might also have to update the import/resolver alias mapping in the `.eslintrc` file in order for eslint to recognize the alias: